qeeqbox/docker-images/README.md

 ## Disclaimer\Notes
 - Do not forget to visit Kali, Parrot OS and BlackArch websites for awesome resources or leaving feedback
-- Do not use these images in deployment (These images are very larage..)
+- Do not use these images in deployment (These images are very large..)